 Referrals

 Word of mouth supplies me with many bookings.
-Asking a friend or colleague can lead you to someone who certainly should meet your requirements.
+Asking a friend or

-Evaluating Potential Magicians
+Evaluating Potential

-Once you have a list of potential magicians, it’s time to evaluate them to determine if they’re the right fit for your event.
-Here are some things to consider:
+to determine if they’re the right fit for your event.
+Here are some things to

 Questions to Ask Potential Magicians